Saffron Street Address: 448-450 Cranbrook Rd, Gants Hill, Ilford, IG2 6LL

-A sister company to Saffron Kitchen, if you’re looking for a good looking Indian style restaurant, check out Saffron Street.
+A sister company to Saffron Kitchen, if you're looking for a good-looking Indian-style restaurant, check out Saffron Street.
 The experience will make you feel right at home.
 This new street food restaurant has been buzzing ever since it opened in Gants Hill.
-People around London simply can’t get enough of the stunning interior and experience that comes with it.
+People around London simply can't get enough of the stunning interior and experience that comes with it bringing home vibes.

 Having found out about the opening of this new street food restaurant.
-I tried my luck by going here late at night a couple of times but due to the queue for a table.
-I decided to try again another time, as waiting for a table was over an hour at times.
+I tried my luck by going here late at night a couple of times but due to the queue for a table, the wait for a table was over an hour at times.
 After being established for a good few years, they now have a branch in Leicester.

-You can find this restaurant open during the evening only from 5 pm till 11 pm.
+You can find the London restaurant open during the evening only from 5 pm till 11 pm.
 However, I thought to myself this time I will decide to arrive super early at 6 pm.
 Even then it was buzzing full of people just an hour after its opening hour.
-Luckily, the third time round when I went up to the staff, I managed to get a table for 2 straight away.
+Luckily, the third time around when I went up to the staff, I managed to get a table for 2 straight away.
 That is why, on the recent visit I decided to book a table in advance, so we don't have to sit for a long time for our table, which was better as we had our seats straight away after arriving even though it was busy.

 As we sat by the window, I noticed the whole room was full of people dining already.
 The first thing myself and my Mrs did was have a look through their menu.
 However, I did some research beforehand by looking at their Instagram page and others.
-I already knew what to order for myself.
+As I knew what to order for myself beforehand.
 The wait time for our food was slightly longer than I expected.
-This was due to how busy all the tables that required serving were.
-I kind of expected it, although it felt like around 10 mins or so for the drinks and the starters arrive.
+This was due to how busy all the tables that required serving were, which was expected, although it felt like around 10 mins or so for the drinks and the starters to arrive.

-I found Samosa Chaat to be pretty delicious but was disappointed with Thaali as it was tasteless, but the only good outcome with it was shared amongst two people.
+The Samosa Chaat was pretty delicious but was disappointed with Thaali as it was tasteless, but the only good outcome with it was shared amongst two people.
 I noticed around the other people ordered the Masala Chips and Pani Puri, which seems like a real hit down here.
 The second time around, I found the Naanza and the Mixed Grill pretty reasonable, the pizza-style starter was nice to indulge in, along with the different choices of meat in the Mixed Grill.

 On the other hand, the live food show on your table will make you want to come back for more and experience the rest of their menu.
 Likes of Biryani show you in a round pot poured out on your plate and with tea, they have a bit of food entertainment, these are a few of the items which happen at your table.

-The menu has plenty of street food you can think of to choose from.
+However, they do have plenty of street food to choose from.
 However, I would just recommend trying their starter dishes rather than just going for the main dishes as it's very pricey for a small portion of the dish.